Dynamic-Capital/Dynamic-Capital/docs/telegram-verification-runbook.md

 ## Prerequisites

-- Supabase CLI authentication via `SUPABASE_ACCESS_TOKEN` with permissions to deploy edge functions and read project logs.
+- Supabase CLI authentication via `SUPABASE_ACCESS_TOKEN` (format `sbp_...`)
+  with permissions to deploy edge functions and read project logs.
-- The target project reference exported as `SUPABASE_PROJECT_REF`.
+- The target project reference exported as `SUPABASE_PROJECT_REF` (20-character
+  lowercase identifier from the Supabase project settings).
 - Access to the repository scripts (run from the repo root).
 - Optional: a terminal with `deno` available for log inspection.